The Stockholm Housing Agency – how it works

 Be proactive

 It’s up to you to search for and register an interest in the vacant apartments advertised on our website.
-The advertisements contain detailed information about the accommodation, along with the landlord’s letting requirements for prospective tenants.
+The apartment ad contain detailed information about the accommodation, along with the landlord’s letting requirements for prospective tenants.
 Once you are logged in, you can register an interest in an apartment via the advertisement.
 Remember that the more actively you search, the greater your chances of finding an apartment.

 How long does it take to get an apartment?